Are you eager to embrace today’s executive job search?

-In my experience, many executives think that job search in the digital age means they need to spend most of their time posting their resume to as many job boards as possible.
+In my experience, many people think that executive job search in the digital age means they need to spend most of their time posting their resume to as many job boards as possible.

 Someone in their network (or second, or third degree network) who had an “in” at a great company introduced or referred them as a good-fit candidate.

 Yes, good old networking is still the most successful way to land an executive job.
-Thousands of surveys and studies on best job search strategies reveal that by far, networking gets the job.
+Thousands of surveys and studies on best executive job search strategies reveal that by far, networking gets the job.

-If you’ve been smart, you’ve kept up with your network even while you weren’t actively job hunting, so they’re primed and ready to help you.
+If you’ve been smart, you’ve kept up with your network even while you weren’t actively job hunting.
+You’ve kept them primed and ready to help you.
 They are your career insurance.

 The ways to network have expanded in the digital age.
 Social media makes it possible to get closer quicker to key decision makers at companies you’re targeting.